 The office contains a wealth of information.
 There are data and genealogical records on significant families and businesses; on churches and schools; on transportation, police and fire departments, and government.
 There are cemetery records, obituaries, and census records dating back to 1800.
 There are files on each street, and records of ownership.
 There are old books, maps, newspapers, photographs, war records, oral histories, and canal histories.

 The historian works the equivalent of two days per week.
-While the office is usually open on Tuesdays and Wednesday from 9a.m. to 12:00 p.m., it is suggested that you call to confirm the office is open, especially if you are coming from some distance away.
+While the office is usually open most mornings from 9 a.m. to noon, it is suggested that you call to confirm before stopping in, especially if you are coming from some distance away.
 Other times are available by appointment.

 For further information contact Bill Poray, Town Historian at 223-0770 x1125